-This seminar course introduces students to emerging trends in health and medicine from a variety of disciplinary perspectives.
+This is the Honors course number.
+Courses with an "H" get Honors credit automatically.
+Courses without an H must be petitioned for Honors credit.
+Courses that may be petitioned are indicated with the following text: Petition for Honors Credit health and medicine from a variety of disciplinary perspectives.
 We will read a selection of texts authored by health care professionals and others with direct experience of the healthcare industry to critically explore a range of social, cultural, political, ethical, and economic transformations of medicine.
-If you are interested in how our health has been managed in the past, debated in the present, and worried over for the future, then this is the class for you.
+If you are interested in how our health has been managed in the past, debated in the present, and worried over for the future, then this is the class for